top of page

 The pill can help manage:

-Anovulatory cycles (menstrual cycles without ovulation) are common in teen girls because the hormonal connection between the brain and ovaries is still maturing.
+Anovulatory cycles3 (menstrual cycles without ovulation) are common in teen girls because the hormonal connection between the brain and ovaries is still maturing.

 While developing follicles in the ovary produce oestrogen, progesterone isn’t produced until after ovulation.
 Oestrogen builds up the uterine lining, while progesterone stabilises it.
-Without progesterone, the lining becomes thick and unstable, leading to heavy and unpredictable periods when the lining sheds.
+Without progesterone, the lining becomes thick and unstable, leading to heavy and unpredictable periods when it sheds.

 For some teens, heavy periods can be difficult to manage.
 In some cases, hormonal treatments like the pill can help, especially if contraception is also needed.
 If unpredictable cycles are the main concern, the pill can provide a regular withdrawal bleed.

-However, irregular periods are a normal part of puberty and if the irregularity of her period is not bothering her, this in itself does not need treating.
-If periods remain irregular beyond the first few years after menarche, it’s worth investigating potential underlying causes like PCOS.
+However, irregular periods are a normal part of puberty.
+If periods remain irregular beyond the first few years after menarche,4 it’s worth investigating potential underlying causes like PCOS.
 If on the pill, she may need to stop temporarily to allow for accurate testing.

-Up to 90% of teens experience painful periods.
-For mild symptoms, self-management options like heat pads and exercise are the first line of treatment.
+Up to 90% of teens experience painful periods.5 For mild symptoms, self-management options like heat pads and exercise are the first line of treatment.

 The pill can be effective for both PCOS and endometriosis but works differently for each condition.

-The pill helps reduce pain by suppressing ovulation which prevents the normal fluctuations in oestrogen level during the menstrual cycle.
-This helps decrease inflammation and growth of endometrial-like tissue.
+• Endometriosis: the pill helps reduce pain by suppressing ovulation and thinning the uterine lining.8 This helps decrease inflammation and growth of endometrial-like tissue.

 For more information on endometriosis and PCOS, check out our other articles.

-However, for those with a history of migraines with aura, the combined pill would not be suitable due to a small increased risk of stroke.
+However, for those with a history of migraines with aura, the combined pill may not be suitable due to a small increased risk of stroke.11 Always discuss with your doctor first.

 The Big Question: Is the Pill Safe for Teens?